MisterJulsen/Create-Train-Navigator/README.md

-# Create Railways Navigator - An Addon for the Minecraft Create Mod
+# Create Railways Navigator (Minecraft Create Mod Addon)
 ![Logo](https://github.com/MisterJulsen/Create-Train-Navigator/blob/1.18.2-Multiloader/icon_256px.png)

 Get a list possible train connections in your world from one station to another using the Create Railways Navigator.